-◆13 ☐ PASSING REQUIREMENTS
+13. PASSING REQUIREMENTS

-- 13.1 A student who secures not less than 50% of total marks prescribed for the course [Internal Assessment + End Semester Examinations] with a minimum of 45% of the marks prescribed for the End Semester Examinations, shall be declared to have passed the course and acquired the relevant number of credits.
-This is applicable for both theory and laboratory courses (including project work). - 13.2 If a student does not secure a pass in a particular course, it is mandatory that the student should register and reappear for the examination in that course during subsequent semesters; the student should continue to register and reappear for the examination till he / she secures a pass.
-Students are encouraged to attend remedial classes organized by the department. - 13.3 The Continuous Assessment marks obtained by the student in the first appearance shall be retained and considered valid only for 3 attempts.
+13.1.
+A student who secures not less than 50% of total marks (Continuous assessment and End Semester Examination marks put together) and a minimum of 45% marks in the End Semester Examinations shall be declared to have successfully passed the course.

+- 13.2.
+If a student does not secure a pass in a particular course, it is mandatory that the student should register and reappear for the examination in that course during subsequent semesters; the student should continue to register and reappear for the examination till he / she secures a pass. - 13.3.
+The Continuous Assessment marks obtained by the student in the first appearance shall be retained and considered valid only for 3 attempts.
 For further attempts, the student should secure minimum 50 marks exclusively from the End Semester Examinations conducted for 100 marks for passing the course.

-14 AWARD OF LETTER GRADES
+14. AWARD OF LETTER GRADES

-All assessments of a course will be done on relative grading system.
-However, for the purpose of reporting the performance of a student, letter grades, each carrying certain number of points, will be awarded as per the range of total marks (out of 100) obtained by the student in each course as detailed below (over and above fulfilling Clause 13)
+The award of letter grades will be decided using relative grading principle except Laboratory Courses and Project Work.
+However, for the purpose of reporting the performance of a student, letter grades, each carrying certain number of points, will be awarded as per the range of total marks (out of 100) obtained by the student in each course as detailed below (over and above fulfilling Clause 13):